SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A ``fallthrough`` statement can appear anywhere inside a ``switch`` statement, not just as the last statement of a case block, but it can't be used in the final case block.
-It also cannot transfer control into a case block whose pattern contains value binding patterns.
+It also can't transfer control into a case block whose pattern contains value binding patterns.

 For an example of how to use a ``fallthrough`` statement in a ``switch`` statement,